Board of Directors

 The Independent Directors are intended to represent a diversity of experience and interests, being individuals known and respected on a regional and national basis and representative of the Canadian population, including gender, linguistic, minority and geographic representation.

-Catherine Aczel Boivie (Board Chair)
+Catherine Aczel Boivie (Board Chair, appointed October 2016)

 Darlene currently serves on the boards of Aquatera Utilities Inc, CKUA Radio Foundation, and Watt Consulting Group.
 She has almost 30 years work experience, with 15 years focused on leading risk management functions for companies.
 In the past, she has served on a number of boards, including the Safety Codes Council, the Management Employees Pension Board, and the Calgary Police Commission.
 She holds a Bachelor of Commerce (Hons) from the University of Manitoba, and the Chartered Financial Analyst (CFA), Financial Risk Manager (FRM) and Institute of Corporate Directors (ICD.D) designations, as well as certification in tribunal administrative justice.
 Since 1995, she is an active volunteer with the CFA Institute, and recently completed her term on the global Disciplinary Review Committee.
 She was awarded the Queen Elizabeth II Diamond Jubilee Medal for her contributions to Canada.